-- Click on the Polygon mask drawing button.
-Left click to place the first vertex. - Continue left clicking to place more vertices to draw the desired shape. - Right click to connect the last point you put down to the first point, and finish drawing the polygon. - 10.
-Zoom back out to the full extent of the image. - 11.
+- 11. Zoom back out to the full extent of the image. - 12.
 Next you need to mask out the bad pixels on the detector.
-On a Pilatus detector, bad pixels usually have a value of -2. - 12.
+On a Pilatus detector, bad pixels usually have a value of -2. - 13.
 In the automatic section of the Mask Drawing controls, set Mask All Pixels = -2 and click 'Create'. - This control allows you to mask pixels at, above, or below a given threshold.
 It is particularly useful for things like bad pixels, where the value is known.